-4. The modification can be agreed upon before or after the commencement of a limitation period (see also infra Comment 4 to Art.
-7).
-A modification before or after the commencement of a limitation period has to be distinguished from an agreement concluded after the limitation period has expired.
-Although this agreement is too late to modify the applicable limitation period, it could have legal consequences either as a waiver of the defense that the limitation period has expired, or as a new promise of the debtor to perform a new and unilaterally incurred obligation of the debtor, unless such a unilateral promise is not valid under domestic laws or dependent on additional requirements such as a consideration.
-Problems of creating obligations unilaterally are, however, beyond the realm of rules on limitation and are governed by chapter 2.
+The modification can be agreed upon before or after the commencement of a limitation period (see also infra comment 3 to Art.
+4).
+A modification before or after the commencement of a limitation period has to be distinguished from an agreement concluded after the period of limitation has expired.
+Although this agreement is too late to modify the applicable period of limitation, it could have other legal consequences, e.g. as a waiver of the defense that the period of limitation has expired, or as a new promise of the obligor to perform a new and unilaterally incurred obligation of the debtor.